J&K: Encounter underway in Larro area of Kulgam district; 2-3 terrorists holed up

 Srinagar, Oct 21: An encounter is underway in the Larro area of Kulgam district in Jammu and Kashmir on Sunday.
 It is learnt that 2-3 terrorists are hiding in a residential house.
+Security forces launched a cordon and search operation in Larnoo village after receiving information about the presence of militants in the area.

+"As the cordon was tightened, the militants fired at the security forces.
+The injured soldier was immediately shifted to a hospital.
+Two to three militants are believed to be hiding inside a residential house in the area under cordon," the police added.

 [Jaish terrorists killed at Baramulla were Pakistan nationals]